arvidn/libtorrent/docs/manual.rst

 This function is not const because it will also set the info-hash of the ``torrent_info`` object.

+Note that a torrent file must include at least one file, and it must have at least one tracker url or at least one DHT node.

 begin_files() end_files() rbegin_files() rend_files()